Kamikaze-Kiwi/S3-Portfolio/Learning Outcomes GP.md

 ### What is your culture?

 ## 6. Requirements and design
 We asked for feedback on our products to ensure we created something which is as close as possible to whatever the stakeholder envisioned.
 We applied this feedback to better our products.
+We try to have a meeting with the stakeholder once a week, this means that we get constant feedback on our products which ensures we never spend a lot of time on something that the stakeholder doesn't like.
 <br>

 ## 7. Business processes